henrysky/astroNN/docs/source/neuralnets/neural_network.rst

     astronn_neuralnet.folder_name = 'some_custom_name'

 astroNN will normalize your data after you called `train()` method.
-The advantage of it is if you are using normalization provided by astroNN, you can make sure when `test()` method is called, the testing data will be normalized and predicted will be denormalized in the exact same way as training data.
+The advantage of it is if you are using normalization provided by astroNN, you can make sure when `test()` method is called, the testing data will be normalized and prediction will be denormalized in the exact same way as training data.
 This can minimize human error.

 If you want to normalize by yourself, you can disable it by